Geothermal: How Does it Work?

 Heat pumps use a small amount of electricity to transfer heat from one place to another.
 If you’ve ever used a freezer, you’ve essentially seen a heat pump in action.
 Freezers pump warm air out of the freezer compartment, where it comes in contact with a closed loop of freezing cold coils and returns as refrigerated air.

-During the winter, the geothermal heat pump uses the ambient temperature of the ground and some electricity to create super hot coils.
-Air runs across those coils and gets pumped through a home’s ductwork as central heat.
-This provides heating with minimal electricity use.
+Once this 50°F solution enters the home, it’s piped into the geothermal heat pump.
+In the winter, the heat pump uses the ambient temperature of the ground and some electricity to heat a home.
 In the summer, the process gets reversed.
 Hot air gets pumped into the system and is dispersed into the stable and relatively cooler earth.
-This provides air conditioning with minimal electricity use.
-The result is an environmentally friendly way to run your heating and cooling system year-round, at a fraction of the cost and environmental impact of electric, oil or propane heating systems.
+The result is an energy efficient way to run your heating and cooling system year-round, at a fraction of the cost and environmental impact of electric, oil or propane heating systems.